 ROZES Reminds Us Of What’s Really Important In Life On Her Infectious New Track ‘Famous’

-You know ROZES from The Chainsmokers’ iconic track ‘Roses’ — which received Justin Bieber’s stamp of approval — and her new single ‘Famous’ is the perfect sequel.
+You know ROZES from The Chainsmokers’ iconic track ‘Roses’ — which received Justin Bieber’s stamp of approval — and her new single ‘Famous’ will get you bopping just as hard.
 We’ve got your first listen here!

 “I tend to sing a lot of stories about heartbreak and distance, so with this song I really wanted to take listeners into what my love life is currently like,” ROZES tells us of her catchy new single “Famous.”
 Well, according to the track, life is pretty good right now!
 Listen above, and read on for a quick Q&A with ROZES.